kion-dgl/FullStackEngineerChallenge/README.md

 ### Admin view

-* Add/remove/update/view employees
-* Add/update/view performance reviews
+- [x] Add Employee
+- [x] View Employees
+- [ ] Update Employee
+- [x] Remove Employee

+- [x] Add Review
+- [x] View Reviews
+- [x] Update Review
+- [x] Remove Employee

-* Assign employees to participate in another employee's performance review
+- [ ] Assign employees to participate in another employee's performance review

+In the interest of time I trimmed the update employees to be able to write information to the database once, and then not have to worry about it being consistent with subsequent updates.
+And for assigning employees to participate in other reviews, I cut corners by allowing everyone to see all of the reviews and comment.

 ### Employee view

-* List of performance reviews requiring feedback
-* Submit feedback
+- [x] View Reviews
+- [x] Add Comments

 ## Challenge Scope
 * High level description of design and technologies used